arashkaffamanesh/kubeadm-multipass/README.md

 #Should take you via HTTPS to Rancher without any warnings :-)
 ```

-Your valif certificate should look something like this:
+Your valid certificate should look something like this:

 ![mkcert.png](mkcert.png)